-Now, whether patenting results in a new invention industry or a market.
-And there has been certain cases where, it has been inventions have been related to the creation of a new industry or a market.
+Now, whether patenting results in a new industry or a market, and there has been certain cases where it has been inventions have been related to the creation of a new industry or a market.
 It may not be true now, but initially patents were granted if that invention would lead to the creation of a new industry or a market.

-Now, inventions can create new markets, inventions can offer solutions to existing problems.
-Inventions can redefine an existing problem and solve it.
+Now, inventions can create new markets.
+Inventions can offer solutions to existing problems, inventions can redefine existing problem and solve it.
 And inventions can also identify and solve a brand new problem.
-Now this tells you that there is quite a lot of possibility in patent drafting.
-Because if you draft an invention as a solution to an existing problem, it would demonstrate technical advance what we had covered earlier, and it would also qualify your invention as a patentable invention.

-If you redefine an existing problem and solve it; that is yet another yet another way to show that your invention involves an inventive step.
-Because and if you identify and solve a brand-new problem, again that is yet another way to show that your invention involves an inventive step.
+Now, this tells you that there is quite a lot of possibility in patent drafting, because if you draft an invention as a solution to an existing problem, it would demonstrate technical advance, what we are covered earlier and it would also qualify your invention as a patentable invention.
+If you redefine an existing problem and solve it that is yet another yet another way to show that your invention involves an inventive step, because and if you identify and solve a brand new problem, again that is yet another way to show that your invention involves an inventive step.

-Now, what is common in all these 3 things is that, there is an problem that is being solved by the invention.
-So, the problem that the invention solves could be critical, because that is one way you could get over a potential inventive step objection, that the patent office could raise that the invention lacks an inventive step, because it is obvious to a person skilled in the art.

-So, when you say that there was a problem and your invention solved that problem, you could get over potential objections of inventive step, because the problem that you solved existed in the industry and no one else solved.
-Because you solved something which others couldn't do, you could argue that your invention was not obvious.
+Now, what is common in all these three things is that there is an problem that is being solved by the invention.
+So, the problem that the invention solves could be critical because, that is one way you could get over a potential inventive step objection that the patent office could raise that the invention lacks inventive step, because it is obvious to a person skilled in the art.
+So, when you say that there was a problem and your invention solve that problem, you could get over potential objections of inventive step because the problem that you solved existed in the industry, and no one else solved.
+Because you solved something which others could not do you could argue that your invention was not obvious.